YuriHe/review_basic/Tree.md

 ### Feature
 #### height-balanced
 A height-balanced binary tree is defined as a binary tree in which the height of the left and the right subtree of any node differ by not more than 1.
 AVL tree, red-black tree are examples of height-balanced trees.

+#### BST
+##### Concept
+at most two childs
+left.val<=cur.val<=right.val

 ### SOLUTION
 #### Solution1: Recursion
-base case: if not root: return .. rec base: return self.func(xx.left)
+base case: if not root: return .. rec base: return self.func(xx.left) if build tree: return node